 FoBB target fees for indoor shooting are:

-FoBB Beginners first session is free of charge
+FoBB New members, first session is free of charge following our beginners course.